 Their coats were a muddied shade of white due to trudging through the filth in the alleyways of the town, and the exposed skin of their faces and hands were riddled with scraps from her golden imps.
 The men held firmly onto razor sharp blades, the vane so thin it looked like it could only cut through butter, but she saw what that steel could do.
 She knew distance was key when it came to those blades, and it didn't help that she had nowhere left to run.

 She could only keep up the charade of portals for so long.
 She knew her limits, despite how little energy it took to make portals in close range.
 No, she had other things to worry about: the residue it would leave behind.
 It would build up with layers, easy for others to sense, which wasn't good when she wanted to remain hidden.
-She was reaching that point, she could feel it in her gut, and it was better to cease it than risk it.
+She was reaching that point, she could feel it in her gut.
+It was better to cease it than risk it.

 She took a deep breath in and out, cautiously stepping from the wall and her gloved fingers flexed anxiously as her hand slowly reached for the hilt of the sword on her back.
 The group of men tensed as she whipped out the blade, holding it out before her.
 The dark steel was carved with markings from the base to the tip, the humming runes glowing with a light orange aura.
 Her grip tightening on the hilt, she spread her stance and steadied herself into a defensive position.

-The breeze tossed between the five, clothing fluttering with the movement.
+The breeze tumbled between the five, clothing fluttering with the movement.
 It created a small window of silence before three of the men charged, lunging for her with murderous intent beaming in their dark eyes.

 The first man jumped into the air, blade high over his head as a battle cry erupted from his throat.
 Swiftly, she sidestepped the incoming attack.
 The blade impaled the ground where she once stood, a vein of cracks scarring the ground from the force.
 Then her ears twitched, the sound of hurried footsteps at her back almost drowned out by the grunting of the first man that struggled to remove his blade.